SESYNC-ci/data-package-lesson/docs/_slides/data.md

 {:title="{{ site.data.lesson.handouts[0] }}" .text-document}

+For more details see the [basic-R-lesson](https://cyberhelp.sesync.org/basic-R-lesson/).

 ===

-### Formatting data - review from data-manipulation-R-lesson
+### Formatting data

 1. One table/file for each type of observation.
 2. Each variable has its own column.
 3. Each observation has its own row.
 4. Each value has its own cell.

 Downstream operations/analysis require tidy data.

 You can work towards ready-to-analyze data incrementally, documenting the intermediate data and steps you took in your scripts.
 This can be a powerful accelerator for your analysis both now and in the future.
+{:.notes}

+For more details see the [data-manipulation-R-lesson](https://cyberhelp.sesync.org/data-manipulation-R-lesson/).

 ===